tristanlok/charsiu-Compiler/README.md

 This is my journey towards writing a Compiler for my programming language charsiu!

+Machine Code is written in Assembly x86-64 in Intel Syntax Compiled with NASM

 Deeper explanation in the wiki -> journey